ShehzadMohammed/Review-Trackers-Project/README.md

 Trunk-Based Development in a MonoRepo thus so many testing commits since this is a rushed one-day project.
 Essentially, we have four workflows ~
 - Docker-workflow: Builds and pushes docker file to a public dockerhub account
 - Terraform-kube-workflow: Initializes terraform creating AKS cluster then creates Kubernetes deployment and service.
-- Continuous-Deployment: Continuously applies terraform code
+- Continuous-Deployment: Continuously applies terraform code and deploys Kubernetes.
 - Terraform-Destroy: Only on manual trigger kills the environment

 ###### Note: Everything here has been done with this being a interview project in mind even this readme file.
 And, of course, in practice there would better commits more granular/meticulous with better descriptions and well-tested.